r01k/ha_sunsa/README.md

 # Sunsa Smart Blinds Wand Integration
 ![](https://github.com/r01k/ha_sunsa/blob/master/assets/branding/logo%402x.png)

-Monitor and control your Sunsa blind wands from Home Assistant.
+Monitor and control your Sunsa blinds wands from Home Assistant.

-- Control and monitor the position of the blinds.
+- Control the position of the blinds.
 - Monitor the wands battery level.
-- Monitor other wands sensors.
+- Monitor other wand sensors.
 - See wands diagnostic info.

-This custom Home Assistant component integrates the [Sunsa Smart Blind Wands](https://sunsawands.com/) by leveraging the public Sunsa REST cloud API.
-All the wands in your Sunsa account will be added to Home Assistant as cover entities of blind type.
+This custom Home Assistant component integrates the [Sunsa Smart Blinds Wands](https://sunsawands.com/) by leveraging the public Sunsa REST cloud API.
+All the wands in your Sunsa account will be added to Home Assistant as cover entities of type blind.

 ## Prerequisites